SequentMicrosystems/24b8vin-rpi/MODBUS.md

 ```bash
 ~$ 24b8vin 0 cfg485wr 1 1 9600 1 0
 ```
-Set modbus RTU, slave address offset = 1, baudrate 9600bps, one stop bit, parity none
+Set Modbus RTU, slave address offset = 1, baud rate 9600bps, one stop bit, parity none
 ```bash
 ~$ 24b8vin -h cfg485wr
 ```
 display the full set of options

 ## Slave Address
-The slave address is added with the "stack level" jumpers.
-For example, the jumpers configuration for stack level 1  (one jumper in position ID0) slave address offset to 1 corresponds to slave address 2.
+The slave address is added with the "stack level" dipswitches.
+For example, the dipswitches configuration for stack level 1  (one switch in position ID0 is ON) slave address offset to 1 corresponds to slave address 2.

 ## Modbus object types
 All Modbus RTU object types with standard addresses are implemented: Coils, Discrete Inputs, Input registers, and Holding registers.